Ferruccio Parri: Prime Minister of Italy

-After the end of World War II, he was appointed leader of a government supported, among the others, by the Action Party, Christian Democracy (Democrazia Cristiana; DC), the Italian Communist Party (Partito Comunista Italiano; PCI), the Italian Socialist Party (Partito Socialista Italiano; PSI) and the Italian Liberal Party (Partito Liberale Italiano; PLI).
+After the end of World War II in Europe, he was appointed leader of a government supported, among the others, by the Action Party, Christian Democracy (Democrazia Cristiana; DC), the Italian Communist Party (Partito Comunista Italiano; PCI), the Italian Socialist Party (Partito Socialista Italiano; PSI) and the Italian Liberal Party (Partito Liberale Italiano; PLI).
 A centrist, he had been chosen as the compromise leader of a compromise Cabinet.
 He was also the Minister of the Interior (in charge of the police).
 When the Liberals withdrew their support from the coalition government, Parri resigned from his position.

 At the time, Parri warned: "Beware of civil war ... of reopening the door to fascism. ...
 There are rumors that Washington and London have no trust in me.
 The real reason for this lack of trust is that Italy has only a fragile front of antifascism. ...
 I hope my successors will follow the only worthy policy for Italy: left of center".

 In Parliament

 In spite of the wartime strength of Giustizia e libertà the Action Party quickly faded from the Italian political scene, winning 1.46% in the 1946 Constituent Assembly election.
 Parri, along with Ugo La Malfa, left the party shortly before the election to form the Republican Democratic Concentration (Concentrazione Democratica Repubblicana; CDR), which won 0.42% and elected its two most prominent members as deputies.
 The CDR would be absorbed the following year into the Italian Republican Party (PRI).

 He became a Senator in 1948.

 In 1953 Parri, who was opposed to recent changes to the election law, left the PRI to establish the short-lived Popular Unity (Unità Popolare; UP) with former Action Party member Piero Calamandrei, with the goal of preventing the centrist coalition from winning a majority bonus of seats.
 The party, which failed to elect any members, was absorbed into the Italian Socialist Party in 1957.

 In 1958 he was re-elected to the Senate as an independent in the Socialist party list.
 He proposed to form a parliamentary inquiry committee to investigate the Sicilian Mafia.
 The proposal was opposed by the parliamentary majority with various arguments, and dismissed by Christian Democratic Senators Bernardo Mattarella and Giovanni Gioia as "useless".
 It was finally established in 1963.

 In 1963, President Antonio Segni appointed Parri senator for life.
 He joined the Independent Left group, and was for a long time its chairman from 1972 until his death.
 In March of the same year, he became the editor of the magazine L'Astrolabio, in which he argued in favour of a more accomplished democracy and denounced the resurgence of neofascism.

-From 1949 until 1969 he was president of the Italian Federation of Partisan Associations, an association of Resistance veterans that grouped members of Giustizia e Libertà, as well as members of Socialist, Republican, and anarchist groups.
+From 1949 until 1969 he was president of the Federazione italiana delle associazioni partigiane (Italian Federation of Partisan Associations), an association of Resistance veterans that grouped members of Giustizia e Libertà, as well as members of Socialist, Republican, and anarchist groups.

 Epigraph on the tomb of Parri in Genoa.